 Oh, that little mouse!
-“The Mitten,” by Jim Aylesworth, is a classic for kindergarten.
-(Any version of “The Mitten” is always a favourite, but I choose this version to use for my story play).
+Any version of “The Mitten” is always a favourite, and there are several versions to choose from.
 I like to create my story plays with as many natural and handmade materials as possible, however, any materials that you have on hand will still memorize young audiences.

 To be honest, I have taken up sewing a bit after I couldn’t find pieces/props for my stories – or at least not what I envisioned.
 I’m still working on it, but I like the handmade look to the characters.
 For some story plays, if I don’t have a specific character or prop that I need, I alter the story a bit when I read it aloud.